© 2022 Vinnie Bagwell, sculptor, photograph by Donna Davis/Ms. Davis Photography

 Philipsburg Manor, a property of Historic Hudson Valley, is a nationally significant late 17th and early 18th-century milling and trading complex that was part of a vast 52,000-acre estate owned by the Anglo-Dutch Philipse family.
 Enslaved individuals of African descent operated the commercial center of the estate in what is now the village of Sleepy Hollow.

-Today, costumed interpreters demonstrate and talk about various aspects of colonial life that affected the culture and economy of those who lived and labored at Philipsburg Manor.
-The interpreters offer regular performances of vignettes dramatizing aspects of enslavement of Africans.
+Today, costumed interpreters depict various aspects of colonial life that affected the culture and economy of those who lived and labored at the Manor.
+The interpreters offer regular performances dramatizing aspects of slavery in New York.
 In addition, the site offers popular school programs and a lively calendar of special events.
-Visitors experience hands-on tours of the water-powered gristmill, manor house, barn, activity center and slave garden.
+Visitors experience hands-on tours of the water-powered gristmill, manor house, barn, activity center and enslaved Africans' garden.
 The visitor center includes a shop and cafe.

 Route 9, Sleepy Hollow